tlikonen/pw/README.md

     Other options

       -s    Show password.
-Instead of copying password to clipboard print it to the stardard output.
+Instead of copying password to the clipboard print it to the stardard output.

       -f    Force overwrite existing password.
 Don't ask for confirmation.